xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat, tools
      - 32768
      - Qwen2 is the new series of Qwen large language models.

+   * - :ref:`qwen2-vl-instruct <models_llm_qwen2-vl-instruct>`
+     - chat, vision
+     - 32768
+     - Qwen2-VL: To See the World More Clearly.Qwen2-VL is the latest version of the vision language models in the Qwen model familities.

    * - :ref:`seallm_v2 <models_llm_seallm_v2>`
      - generate